-Chinese regulators regularly issue policies calling for standards to be developed to support national economic development, and often calling for drafting and revision of large numbers of standards; in some cases, these policies provide incentives for development of certain categories of standards.
+Chinese regulators regularly issue policies calling for standards to be developed to support national economic development.
+These policies often call for drafting and revision of large numbers of standards; in some cases, these policies provide incentives for the development of certain categories of standards.

-Under recent reforms to China’ standardization process, industry alliances are also allowed to develop association standards, which are intended to be developed in accordance with processes similar to those in market-driven standards systems like the United States.
+Under recent reforms to China’s standardization process, certain registered industry alliances are also allowed to develop association standards, which are intended to be developed in accordance with processes similar to those in market-driven standards systems like the United States.

-Some business community experts are concerned about the independence of the process for setting association standards and about potential mechanisms for association standards to become national standards.
-A common concern among U.S. businesses operating in China is the inability to participate on an equal basis as local stakeholders in standards setting processes.
+Some business community experts are concerned about the independence of the process for setting association standards and potential mechanisms for association standards to become national standards.
+A common concern among U.S. businesses operating in China is the inability to participate equally as local stakeholders in standards-setting processes.

-Recently issued policies, including China’s 2019 Foreign Investment Law and the 2021 National Standardization Development Outline, state that foreign-invested enterprises should be able to participate on an equal basis with local firms in standardization processes, but in many industries, foreign companies do not enjoy equal treatment in practice.
+Recently issued policies, including China’s 2019 Foreign Investment Law and the 2021 National Standardization Development Outline, state that foreign-invested enterprises should be able to participate equally with local firms in standardization processes, but in many industries, foreign companies do not enjoy equal treatment in practice.

 The China Compulsory Certification (CCC) mark is China’s national safety and quality mark.
-The mark is required for 17 categories of 103 products, ranging from electrical fuses to toaster ovens to automobile parts to information technology equipment.
+The mark is required for 130 types of products, ranging from electrical fuses to toaster ovens to automobile parts to information technology equipment.
 About 20% of U.S. exports to China are on the product list.